Medieval Royal Palace (Buda Castle): King's Cellar

 The King's Cellar (Király pince) is not a medieval structure but a huge Baroque-era brick cellar under the Danube side of "Building E".
 It was filled with tons of earth and rubble but the original eastern façade of the medieval royal palace survived under the fill.
 The inner walls of the Baroque palace were actually built upon the old façade.
 Only the 7 m high basement section of the original façade remained.

 This wing was built by King Sigismund of Luxenburg in the early 15th century but it was rebuilt by King Matthias Corvinus 50 years later.
 The surviving eastern façade was built from large, finely carved blocks of stone.
 It followed the contour of Castle Hill with a break in the middle.
 A huge buttress was added and a rectangular tower with two buttresses on its corners.
 It was possible to reconstruct the lower part of a balcony on the tower with three elegant Gothic corbels decorated with cusps.

 It was not possible to demolish the King's Cellar because of structural reasons (the whole Baroque palace was resting upon it) but the inner fill was removed in 1961.
-The medieval façade was reconstructed inside the cellar space between 1961–1965.
+The medieval façade was reconstructed inside the cellar space between 1961 and 1965.
 Now the architectural history of the palace is readable from the interwoven layers of the past.
 The outer wall of the cellar was broken through with large windows to let in the daylight.

-On 25 July 2007 Prime Minister Ferenc Gyurcsány chose the King's Cellar as the place to announce the list of the "most important public works projects", financed by European Union funds between 2007–2013.
+On 25 July 2007 Prime Minister Ferenc Gyurcsány chose the King's Cellar as the place to announce the list of the "most important public works projects", financed by European Union funds between 2007 and 2013.